jakob-ed/bahir-flink/flink-connector-pinot/README.md

 # Flink Pinot Connector

-This connector provides a source and sink to [Apache Pinot](http://pinot.apache.org/)™.
+This connector provides a sink to [Apache Pinot](http://pinot.apache.org/)™.
 To use this connector, add the following dependency to your project:

     <dependency>